Matt-Jones-Developer/i-am-developer-bootstrap-edition/README.md

 - Sticky Navbar: DONE
 - GRID of coloured squares: DONE - overcame a lot here, even tried to implement a random(math) function in JS, but it didn't really work and decided to omit it.
 I am really happy with how this came out and I will make the colours randomise to random squares once I have a better grasp of JavaScript.

-- site is 100% responsive on any device or screen adjustment: DONE
+- site is 100% responsive on any device or screen adjustment: DONE However using Bootstrap it brought additional complications with the hero grid - it seems that each time to reduce the browser window manually, it sends the jumbotron-bottom above/overlapping the grid container.  mb-5 didn't work so I forced to manually set a margin-top for almost every section to compensate.

 - each project image link contains: transparent bg text section layered over the image with intro blurb: DONE

-- Light/Dark switch: TODO
+- Light/Dark switch: TODO - not enough time again.
+But I will!

-- main font to be a custom web-font: Decided to add custom fonts only to the gameboy project and to bio-metal in the end.
-Very happy with Raleway as the main font to use in my portfolio as it looks clean.

 - make the titles 'spell out' the letters?: TODO

 - fading/blending/zooming main background image: Implemented then removed due to Safari causing issues.
 Decided that it wasn't necessary especially on mobile views.
 Good fun figuring it out and working with transition: transform for the first time.
 I feel my site already showcases my understanding of CSS animation quite nicely so, 'less is more' as they say.

 - animated 'sections' similar to the titles on my bio-page: TODO - I want entire sections to slide in and out as you scroll but I will save for future feature.